Volcanoes Co-Founder joins Orphanage Board

-The Imbabazi Orphanage was established by Roz Carr to care for children lost or orphaned by the Rwanda genocide of 1994.
-The orphanage is called Imbabazi, which means “a place where you will receive all the love and care a mother would give.”
+Imbabazi Orphanage was established by Roz Carr to care for children who were lost or orphaned by the Rwanda genocide of 1994.

 “I can only surmise that God didn’t feel I was ready to have children until I was 82 years old.
 Then he sent me forty all at once.”
 Roz Carr, Land of a Thousand Hills.

-For more information about Imbabazi please visit www.imbabazi.org
+For more information about Imbabazi please visit our Imbabazi Orphanage page.